izzycrouch/Mars-Rover/README.md

 ## How to Run
  1. Clone the repo.
  2. Set up and activate a virtual environment.
  3. Run pip install pytest.
+See requirements.txt for any additional packages that may be required.
  4. Run python main.py.